 - Walk thro the volcanic village behind the Holiday Inn Rotorua (not worth while, the same trip is included in the Maori Cultural Experience).
 We did get the impression that the cultural experience in Waitangi might be better and less kitchy although it would not include the thermal geysers etc or the banquet.

 - took a tour of Akoroa near Christchurch, also great scenery

 - Flight through Milford Sound from Queenstown (fantastic experience)

 - Enjoyed a lot of wineries in Marlboro and near Queenstown.
 Nice that in general you have to pay for the tasting because that reduces the feeling of obligation to buy their wine.
 Always tricky if you are flying home!

 - Collected a speeding ticket leaving Kaikoura (our son driving).
 The officer was very polite and friendly.
 Discussed where we came from etc but still charged us 80 dollars!

 New Zealand has a great deal of things to see and do, why not add one of our optional sightseeing activities to your trip.
 Prices are per adult (we'll adjust your quote for any children).

 Enquire about our 19 Day Tasman Odyssey

-A wonderfully varied itinerary with tour inclusions you wont find anywhere else.
-Covering the best features of both islands with an internal flight in...
+A wonderfully varied itinerary with tour inclusions you won't find anywhere else.
+Covering the best features of both islands you will visit the Bay of...
 Read More

 Click on each area to view more information.